US sanctions major contractor in China's Belt and Road Initiative

 "The PRC must not be allowed to use CCCC and other state-owned enterprises as weapons to impose an expansionist agenda," he urged.

-China's Belt and Road Initiative (BRI) whose name was coined by Chinese President Xi Jinping in 2013.
+The term Belt and Road Initiative (BRI) was coined by Chinese President Xi Jinping in 2013.
 Inspired by the historical Silk Road, it is an ambitious program to connect Asia with Africa and Europe via land and maritime networks along six corridors to improve regional integration, increasing trade, and stimulating economic growth.

 The BRI's geographical scope covers over 70 countries, accounting for about 65% of the world's population and around one-third of the world's Gross Domestic Product (GDP).